arrow-kt/arrow-website/content/docs/learn/resilience/saga.md

 import io.kotest.matchers.shouldBe
 -->

-Arrow Fx Resilience provides the [`saga`](https://arrow-kt.github.io/arrow/arrow-resilience/arrow.resilience/saga.html) function, which creates a new scope where compensating actions can be declared alongside the action to perform.
+Arrow Resilience provides the [`saga`](https://arrow-kt.github.io/arrow/arrow-resilience/arrow.resilience/saga.html) function, which creates a new scope where compensating actions can be declared alongside the action to perform.
 This is done by the [`saga` function in `SagaScope`](https://arrow-kt.github.io/arrow/arrow-resilience/arrow.resilience/-saga-scope/saga.html).